-On September 30, 2020, the Company entered into the Subordinated Facility, with a group of lenders that includes certain affiliates of TowerBrook and our Chairman of the board of directors.
-As of April 5, 2023, the Subordinated Facility was repaid in full.
+The Company was party to the Subordinated Credit Agreement, with a group of lenders that includes certain affiliates of TowerBrook and the Chairman of our Board, until it was repaid in full on April 5, 2023.
 Refer to Note 9.
 Debt for additional information on repayment of the Subordinated Facility.

-In the consolidated statements of operations and comprehensive income, in association with the Subordinated Facility, the Company incurred \$1.1 million, \$4.1 million and \$2.0 million of Interest expense - related party during Fiscal Years 2023, 2022 and 2021, respectively.
-In the Company's consolidated balance sheet, the Company had no accrued interest expense as of February 3, 2024 and \$0.4 million as of January 28, 2023, related to the Subordinated Facility.
+In the consolidated statements of operations and comprehensive income, in association with the Subordinated Facility, the Company incurred \$1.1 million and \$4.1 million of Interest expense - related party during Fiscal Years 2023 and 2022, respectively.
+The Company did not incur Interest expense - related party during Fiscal Year 2024.